DumbMachine/POC/Proposal.md

 # Iterative Learning related options
 train: "true"
 training_approach: "iterative_learning" # ∈ ["iterative_learning", "multi_onevsall_classifiers"]
+train_size: "1000" # max samples from each class for training model
-train_split: "0.1"  # At what proportions to retrain
+train_split: "0.1"  # At what proportions of train_size to retrain
+augmentation: "True" # prevent overftting and increase robustness of model
 train_framework: "sklearn" # ∈ ['sklearn', 'tensorflow/pytorch']
 train_acc_threshold: 0.4 # Only serve suggestions if model is able to achive this accuracy